jupyter/dashboards_setup/tmpnb_deploy/README.md

-Deploys a tmpnb site running Juptyer Notebook with the jupyter_dashboards, jupyter_dashboards_bundlers, jupyter_declarativewidgets, and jupyter_cms extensions pre-installed along with a bunch of demos notebooks.
+Deploys a tmpnb site running Jupyter Notebook with the jupyter_dashboards, jupyter_dashboards_bundlers, jupyter_declarativewidgets, and jupyter_cms extensions pre-installed along with a bunch of demos notebooks.

 The site at http://jupyter.cloudet.xyz is a sample deployment.